web-auth/doc/the-webauthn-server/the-easy-way/user-authentication.md

 );
 ```

-Now send the options to the authenticator using your favorite Javascript framework, library or the example availbale in [the Javascript page](../../pre-requisites/javascript.md).
+Now send the options to the authenticator using your favorite Javascript framework, library or the example available in [the Javascript page](../../pre-requisites/javascript.md).

 ## Response Verification

-When the authenticator send you the computed response \(i.e. the user touched the button, fingerprint reader, submitted the PIN…\), you can load it and check it.
+When the authenticator sends you the computed response \(i.e. the user touched the button, fingerprint reader, submitted the PIN…\), you can load it and check it.

 The authenticator response looks similar to the following example: